 My photography is about bringing this out, making it visible and thus making it effective

-This time-honored process (since 1866) stands for maximum authenticity: what is in view at the moment the picture is taken is reproduced, there is no cut/copy/paste.
-Each image is unique due to this handcrafted process, a maximum of 25 prints are made from each negative, which are numbered and signed by hand.
+This time-honored process (since 1866) stands for maximum authenticity: what is in the field of view at the moment the photograph is taken is captured; there is no cut/copy/paste.
+Each image becomes a unique piece through this artisanal processing; a maximum of 25 prints are made from each negative, which are numbered sequentially and signed by hand.